VldChk/thegreatsuspender/README.md

 The extension in crx format will be inside the build/crx/ directory.
 You can drag it into [extensions] (chrome://extensions) to install locally.

+### Package the local-only suspender extension

+The privacy-first Manifest V3 rewrite that lives in `local-suspender/` can be zipped into a testable archive without touching the legacy Grunt pipeline.
+From the repository root:

+1. Ensure you have Node.js (for reading the manifest version) and the `zip` utility available on your system.
+2. Run `npm run package:local-suspender`.
+3. The script creates `dist/local-suspender-<version>.zip`.
+This archive contains the unpacked extension files.
+4. Visit `chrome://extensions`, enable **Developer mode**, and click **Load unpacked**.
+Point Chrome either at the `local-suspender/` source directory or at an extracted copy of the generated archive to try the extension locally.

+Because the archive is produced entirely offline, no network access is required at any stage.

 ### Integrating with another Chrome extension or app

 This extension has a small external api to allow other extensions to request the suspension of a tab.
 See [this issue](https://github.com/greatsuspender/thegreatsuspender/issues/276) for more information.
 And please let me know about it so that I can try it out!